Category Archives: News and Events

 Artwork by Susan Dunn

-The first concert will be 7:00 p.m.
-Friday December 7th, 2018 at Saints Peter and Paul Church, Holy Apostles Parish, 421 Covington Street in downtown Youngstown.
-If you take Lincoln Ave. west from 5th Ave. on the YSU Campus, it intersects Covington after about half a mile.
-The brown brick Art Nouveau church has an attractive steeple and will be on your right.
+The second concert will be 7:00 p.m., Sunday.
+April 28th at Saints Peter and Paul Church, Holy Apostles Parish, 421 Covington Street in downtown Youngstown.
+If you take Lincoln Avenue west from 5th Avenue on the YSU campus, it intersects Covington Street after about half a mile.
+The brown brick Art Nouveau church has an impressive steeple and will be on your right.
 It is a gorgeous acoustic space.

+The concerts will open with chamber music performances by violinist Wanda Sobieska and pianist Patrick Wickliffe.
 Born in Warsaw, Poland, Sobieska belongs to the fifth generation of a family of musicians and musicologists.
 She has appeared as solo and chamber musician in the United States, Poland, and Canada.
 She regularly plays in many professional orchestras.
-She began studying violin at the age of five, and attended the Grazyna Bacewicz School of Music in Warsaw, the Cleveland Music School Settlement, and the University of Cincinnati’s College-Conservatory of Music, where she earned her Bachelor’s in Violin Performance summa cum laude.

-Sobieska is also a gifted arranger and has studied composition for many years.
+Sobieska is also a gifted arranger.
 Recent arranging engagements include commissions by the San Francisco Chamber Orchestra and the English Symphony Orchestra.
 In 2009 she launched www.freegigmusic.com, a website dedicated to making much-needed sheet music available to working musicians.
 Featuring her own practical arrangements of commonly requested pieces available for free while adhering to standards of high quality, the site has a surprisingly large following worldwide.